 Flea and Tick Prevention

 If you are currently doing a monthly flea and tick treatment, then you are already set, for the most part at least.
 Even if I am using a monthly flea and tick treatment, I still bring along natural flea and tick spray to periodically spray on my dog during the trip.
 This seems to do a better job at repelling the bugs so they never get on her in the first place.
 It also helps with repelling flies and mosquitos(which spread heart worm), so it’s always something I bring with me.

 Also, make sure your monthly flea protection protects against ticks.
-Some products like Advantage, won’t protect your dog against ticks, which spread lime disease, and are found almost everywhere you might camp.
+Some products like Advantage, won’t protect your dog against ticks, which spread lyme disease, and are found almost everywhere you might camp.
 Comfortis and Trifexis are both popular internal monthly flea treatments that require a vet’s prescription, but also have no effect on ticks.
 Frontline and Advantix are probably the most popular topical solutions available to you which guard against both fleas and ticks, so I usually use one of those before I go camping.
 I also make sure to time the application so I’m able to put it on her the night before we leave, this will guarantee the best protection during the tip.

 This is by no means an all-inclusive list, but based on my camping experience, it should be a good place for you to start.
 If you plan on doing any hiking with your dog during your camping trips, check out my previous blog on hiking gear to consider bringing as well.
-Some other items you might also want to think about picking up for your trip, based on where you are going, are: Dog Sunscreen, Life Jacket, Paw Protection, and Dog Boots.
+Some other items you might also want to think about picking up for your trip, based on where you are going, are: Dog Sunscreen, Life Jacket, Paw Protection, Tick Removal Tool, and Dog Boots.
 Remember, camping with a dog is a unique and unforgettable experience, go as often as you can, your dog will thank you!